Who owns the search indexes

 - Omitting Baidu and AI-powered search engines this time

-And proved site ownership.
+Then I proved site ownership.
 They provided different options; I chose domain records for all of them.

 example